BUFFINGTON: Today began in 1950

 •••

-I say that because much of our culture today really began in that post-World War II time period.
+I say that because much of our culture today really began in that post-WWII time period.

 Consider that time:

-•Modern medicine really began in the 1950s as Americans began to have health insurance and new medicines were developed at a rapid rate.
-The use of antibiotics became common, a vaccine was developed for polio and other aspects of modern medicine are rooted in the postwar years.
+• Modern medicine really began in the 1950s as Americans began to have health insurance and new medicines were developed at a rapid rate.
+The use of antibiotics become common, a vaccine was developed for polio and other aspects of modern medicine are rooted in the postwar years.
 Life expectancy rose between 1950 and 2000 largely due to advancement in health care.

 •••